 Before we get started, we need a basic understanding of Tay-Sachs disease if we are to understand how or why these Research Initiatives show promise.
 We will again oversimplify to help gain a basic understanding.
 Tay-Sachs sufferers have two basic problems: they don't have enough (or any) Hex-A enzyme and they end up with too much GM2 waste.
 Hex-A and GM2 are abbreviations we will see a lot.
-Hex-A is an enzyme that is created outside of a cell and absorbed into the cell.
+Hex-A is an enzyme produced in brain and nerve cells.
 When the enzyme is mutated (like in TSD), the cell does not recognize it and quality control mechanism within the cell will not allow the mutated enzyme to be absorbed.
 The Hex A's primary job is to break down waste inside a storage area in a cell.
 That storage area is called a lysosomal storage area and that is why Tay-Sachs is considered a Lysosomal Storage Disease (LSD).

 The less Hex-A a person has the faster waste builds up and the more severe the brain damage.
 Children affected by the Infantile form generally have no Hex-A, Juvenile On-Set suffers generally have little Hex-A, and finally Late On-Set victims have more Hex-A but not nearly enough to stop the progressive brain damage.